S3gmentati0nFault/Slides/ISC-recap/sycl.md

 ---

+## Concluding thoughts

+Why would we like to use SYCL?

+- If we are writing multi-platform code this could be a very good tool, but it comes with some evident drawbacks: (1) Since it's an open standard, there are many different SYCL distributions, making it harder to choose one over the other, (2) SYCL is likely going to perform worse than native counterparts.
+- On the bright side, I was talking with Prof. Krasznahorkay at the conference, and he said that SYCL is being widely used in big research centers like CERN.
+This is also corroborated by the long-lasting cooperation between Intel and CERN for the Atlas experiment \[Atlas\].

+---

 ## Resources

 \[Enccs\] :: Heterogeneous Programming with SYCL; EuroCC National Competence Centre Sweden [website](https://enccs.github.io/sycl-workshop/what-is-sycl/)
 \[KrUSM\] :: Unified shared memory (USM); Khronos [website](https://github.khronos.org/SYCL_Reference/usm.html)

+\[Atlas\] :: The Atlas Experiment Implements Heterogeneous Particle Reconstruction with Intel oneAPI Tools [website](https://atlas.cern/Discover/Detector/Software-Computing/Intel-Case-Study)

 ---